5 Best Sites to Watch Melbourne Cup Live Stream

 10play is a top choice for watching the Melbourne Cup live

 10play is Australia's number one destination for sports, racing, and entertainment.
-It’s Network Ten’s way of bringing the best to viewers across Australia.
-You can watch 10play on your phone, tablet, or computer; simply visit their website and sign up for an account.
+It's Network Ten’s way of bringing the best to viewers across Australia.
+You can watch 10play on your phone, tablet, or computer; visit their website and sign up for an account.

 Watch the Melbourne Cup live on 10play.com.au – Watch the Melbourne Cup Live and catch all the action unfold.
 Watch your favorite jockeys in action as they battle for bragging rights and to be crowned Champion Jockey (in Australia).